Jesseekoh/Daily/logs.md

 **Reflections**: I've completed the 404 page challenge and it was awesome.
 Although the design I was to replicate wasn't complex, it feels good being able to bring a design to fruition.

+## 31.08.22

+**Previously**: I completed the 404 Not Found Responsive Web Developer challenge on [devchallenges.io](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY).

+**Today**: I plan on completing the My Team Page challenge on [devchallenges.io](https://devchallenges.io/challenges/hhmesazsqgKXrTkYkt0U).
+I'm trying to put to practice certain css techniques I have difficulty with i.e CSS grid.

+**Reflections**: Css grid is still very confusing.
+I plan on watching some more courses on the topic and practice more by engaging in some challenges like devchallenges.io.
+It felt really nice hosting my own site online.